-The main intrinsic property that determine the yield of the well(s) is the hydraulic conductivity (permeability) of the aquifer.
+The main intrinsec property that determine the yield of the well(s) is its (their) hydraulic conductivity (permeability) of the aquifer.
 High permeability formations provide the conditions for construction of high yield wells.

 5) Renewability

 One of the most important features of an aquifer allowing its intense and long term exploitation is its renewability.